TryZeroOne/Contagio/README.md

 A: Send /newbot to the @BotFather bot, then answer his questions and copy the token (Token example: 1234545:DDDDD\_\_ASDADAHUQHHHI34I29I).

 #### Q: My bots are not connecting

+A:
-A: Most likely, you have a preconfigured setup.
+- Most likely, you have a preconfigured setup.
 Please watch my [video](https://youtu.be/xHw7I4PqnDU) and repeat all the steps.
 Compare the config.toml -> BotServer with the IP and port specified in the bot's config.
+- If it's a public exploit, these bots are probably already locked.

 ## Donations